Elias Melka: Career

 His works also encompassed Biblical incitation artistic works, some of which are "Yenem Ayn Aytual", a song by Zeritu Kebede, and a choir titled "Nur Batamnm".
 There are also many other songs which played by famous Ethiopian artists, namely: Eyob Mekonnen, Zeritu Kebede, Haile Roots, Leul Hailu, Gete Anley, and Berry.
 Elias was successful and known to nurture new musicians and improve the singing style of notable ones.

 Bands

 Elias' first band was Zion, a religious music band, which he left to join Medina Band.
-He played guitar in Medina Band and then left to join Zema Lastas, Afro Sound Band, and Demera Band.
+He played guitar in Medina Band and then left to join Zema Lastas, Afro Sound Band, and 3M band.

 Award

 Elias won four awards in Ethiopia, the first of which is WIPO's International Award which was given to Ethiopian musicians.
 The second was an award given to him for composing different Kunama songs, the third was given by the Fana Broadcasting Corporate, local broadcasting media, as a Life Time Award, and the last one was by Addis Music Award, for his great efforts and contributions to the growth of Ethiopian music.

 Understanding the unprofitable nature of the music industry in Ethiopia, he worked for a system that enables the artist to get royalties from their songs, which is known as Awtar Music Application.